e-c-k-e-r/vall-e/docs/models_v2.md

 Unlike the previous implementation, duration prediction is trained in parallel with the base `tts` task, where the output feature is always at the separator after the input prompt.
 This moves away from the kludge of treating the duration as an extra "language" task with a vocab size of `11`, and decoded autoregressively, while allowing some wiggle room in the duration as it's no longer sampled using logits.

-#### Attention

-Unlike the previous implementation, attention needs to be paid towards the attention mask used.

-Previously, a full non-causal attention mask was employed, allowing for every token to attend to every other token.
-This is *sort of* fine, but is unneccessary, as some segments do not need to attend to other segments.

-This new implementation aims to restrict each segment from attending to future segments.
-In other words, the input text does not need to attend to the audio tokens, while the reference audio does not need to attend to the output.
-* *Technically*, the reference audio doesn't need to attend to the input text, but it could allow for the model to explicitly map phonemes to the reference prompt.
-* Unfortunately, Flash Attention through SDPA does not have granularity in the attention mask.
-* Currently there's a problem with how this is implemented......

-Additionally, sliding window attention is supported in this implementation, but has shown big regressions when performing additional training on existing weights.
-* The fundamental principle behind this is that audio shouldn't be *that* directly dependent on an utterance X seconds in the past/future, so a sliding window is beneficial.
-However, I imagine the theory on why this doesn't work so well is that the model has established a non-trivial dependency on the entire utterance.
-	* I imagine in a broader sense, it can ensure coherency by ensuring an utterance is delivered in a similar way, or the model derives a "speaker" from utilizing the existing utterance tokens.
-* A fresh model *could* have no issues, as it wouldn't be enough of a detriment.
-* An existing model *could* be coerced with enough time, but I am not patient enough of a man to wait.

-This implementation could utilize a causal attention mask, but both prior "testing" (in loose quotes, as it was due to an oversight) in the previous implementation and careless testing with this implementation shows that it's also a detriment to the model.
-* Like the above, I imagine a fresh model *could* resolve this issue.

 ### Pure AR

 Unlike the previous implementation, this model can also operate entirely autoregressively as a causal transformer, where each step samples *all* codebooks at one code-frame.